coder-Aayush/hospital/README.md

 ```

 ## App Demo Link
-`Navigate to Action Tab to Download App`
+`Navigate to Actions Tab to Download App`